15 Techniques To Improve Your Decision-Making Skills

-When you're tired, you're more likely to go with the easiest or most comfortable choice.
-This is referred to as decision fatigue.
-For big decisions, make sure you get a good night's sleep and are clear-headed when possible.
-If it's not possible, step back for 30 minutes and clear your mind before coming back to the decision.
+When you're tired, you're more likely to choose the easiest or most comfortable choice.
+This is known as decision fatigue.
+Make sure you get a good night's sleep and are clear-headed when possible for big decisions.
+If that's not possible, step back for 30 minutes and clear your mind before coming back to the decision.

 10. Meet new friends

 Having a wide variety of acquaintances can show you different perspectives or offer you valuable advice when you face a decision.
 Working with new friends and colleagues can help you improve your teamwork and active listening skills.
 For example, you might ask your coworkers how to approach a specific problem with a project.
 Some may not have encountered that problem, but others may have.
-By having more friends and acquaintances, you have more people to go to when you need help or trusted advice.
+Having more friends and acquaintances gives you more people to go to when you need help or trusted advice.

 11. Try experiments

 Experiments can help you test your decisions with scientific models.
 If you are unsure about a result or action, you could try creating an experiment similar to the decision you have to make to see what might happen.
-You can predict a hypothesis for the experiment and use strategy and research when coming up with your experiment protocols.
+You can predict a hypothesis and use strategy and research to develop your experiment protocols.

 12. Learn and improve

 Take lessons from the past and use them to improve your decision-making abilities.
 Previous decisions you've made can be helpful when considering a new decision.
-Try analyzing a previous decision and its outcome, and use that information as guidance in making a new, related decision.
+Try analyzing an earlier decision and its outcome, and use that information to guide a new, related decision.